knight7080/Ex-03-SOAP-based-Web-Services/README.md

 #### Step 10:
 A new window to add operation will appear.
 In that give Name, Return Type to your operation.
 Then click the Add button to add necessary arguments/parameters for that

 operation.
 (Since we are demonstrating simple addition, we use two arguments/parameters.)
-Once you are happy with your parameters/arguments, click OK.
+Once you are happy with your parameters/arguments, click OK.<br>

 ![10](https://github.com/DrMalathiSaravanan/Ex-03-SOAP-based-Web-Services/assets/139700114/2e04e804-2aad-4074-87cf-2a9ed8b0fd78)

 #### Step 11:
-NetBeans will automatically generate the skeleton for the operation which will be like,
+NetBeans will automatically generate the skeleton for the operation which will be like,<br>

 ![11](https://github.com/DrMalathiSaravanan/Ex-03-SOAP-based-Web-Services/assets/139700114/eaf6cf88-92e2-478f-a6ac-f800251e6bd5)